attocube-systems-neaspec/neaSDK/applications/README.md

 Python script to spatially map the laser beam by scanning the parabolic mirror in 3 axes.
 Connects to microscope as stand-alone script and returns scan results as `.png` and `.h5`.

+### Particle Tracker

+Jupyter notebook to track the lateral drift of the sample.
+It records multiple 2D AFM images one after another.
+Each scan is compared to a reference scan recorded previously and the relative shift is calculated.
+Includes display of live scan data on runtime.
+Requires foreign libraries `matplotlib`, `scipy`, `nest_asyncio`, `ipympl`.